Sunday Brunch in Halifax: Filipino Brunch at Barrios Every Sunday

 Drinks at Sunday Brunch

-Coffee and tea are included with every brunch.
-Bottomless sago gulaman — a cold Filipino drink made with tapioca pearls and agar jelly in sweet brown sugar syrup — is also included and unlimited throughout your meal.
+Coffee and tea are included.
+Bottomless sago gulaman — a cold Filipino drink made with tapioca pearls and agar jelly in a sweet brown sugar syrup — is also included and unlimited throughout your meal.

-The full Barrios bar is available during Sunday brunch for cocktails, beer, and other drinks ordered separately.
-It is one of the few brunch spots in downtown Halifax where you can pair your Filipino breakfast spread with a proper cocktail or a cold San Miguel.
+The full Barrios bar is open during Sunday brunch for cocktails, beer, and drinks ordered separately.
+One of the only brunch spots in downtown Halifax where you can pair a Filipino breakfast spread with a proper cocktail or a cold San Miguel.

-Why Barrios Sunday Brunch is Different From Every Other Brunch in Halifax
+Why This Brunch Is Different From Every Other Brunch in Halifax

-Halifax has no shortage of weekend brunch options.
-Spring Garden Road cafes with line-ups out the door.
-Waterfront restaurants with standard eggs-and-toast menus.
-Mimosa specials repeated across the city.
+Halifax has plenty of weekend brunch options.
+Cafes with long queues on Spring Garden Road.
+Waterfront restaurants running the same eggs-and-toast menu.
+Mimosa specials at a dozen spots across the city.

+None of them serve this.
 Tocino and pandesal.
 Siomai and lugaw.
-Bottomless sago gulaman and a rotating lunch spread that changes every week.
-This is not a brunch that can be replicated anywhere else in the city.
-It is the real thing — the Sunday morning experience that Filipino families in Halifax have been waiting for, and the most interesting brunch option in downtown Halifax for anyone who wants something genuinely different from the standard weekend menu.
+Bottomless sago gulaman and a rotating lunch spread.
+This is not a brunch that can be replicated anywhere else in Atlantic Canada — and it is the most genuinely different brunch option in downtown Halifax for anyone who wants something beyond the standard weekend menu.

 How to Book

-Walk-ins are always welcome — but seats fill up fast, especially later in the morning.
-Reservations are strongly recommended to guarantee your table, particularly for groups of three or more and on long weekends.
+Walk-ins are always welcome — but seats fill fast, especially from late morning onward.
+Reservations are strongly recommended for groups of three or more and on long weekends.

 Book online: barrioshfx.ca/reservation Call us: 902-444-2515

-We are located at 1571 Barrington Street in downtown Halifax, steps from the Halifax Waterfront, Queen's Marque, Argyle Street, Neptune Theatre, and Scotiabank Centre.
-Easily accessible from anywhere in the downtown core.
+We are at 1571 Barrington Street in downtown Halifax, steps from the Halifax Waterfront, Queen's Marque, Argyle Street, Neptune Theatre, and Scotiabank Centre.

 Frequently Asked Questions